ETIAS vs. Schengen Visa: Your Essential Guide to European Travel

 BiometricsNo biometric data requiredBiometric data (fingerprints) required

-FeeCosts around €7Cost varies (around €80, depending on the country and type of visa)
+Application FeeCosts around €7Cost varies (around €80, depending on the country and type of visa)

 Processing TimeProcessing time usually takes minutes to a few daysProcessing time may take up to 15 days or longer